snodecoder/ParseExamQuestions/readme.md

 You get a.JSON file

 ## NOTES
-I've had success converting several PDF exams to .docx (with https://www.sejda.com/), and then finally to .JSON.
+To convert a PDF document to an editable word document, simply right click on the PDF file and choose Open With -> Word.
+Et voila!
+No more hassle with mediocore online 'free' conversions, haha thanks MS!

 Be aware that tweaking of the edit area in this script +   tweaking of the .docx file will be necessary to get a good final result.

+I mostly use the conversion to CSV nowadays, together with the free mobile app MTestM.
+The best working exam practice app I found so far (that enables you to bulk import questions)